maboehm/hyperledger_shipment-container_app/README.md

 NodeRED Dashboard
 ====================================
 The NodeRED flow, as it can be found in the folder [dashboard](/dashboard), connects to the IBM Watson IoT Platform as an application.
-It receives all the data that gets send to the IBM Watson IoT Platform and displays it in a dashboard.
+It receives all the data that gets sent to the IBM Watson IoT Platform and displays it on a dashboard.

 ### Used NodeRED Nodes
 Besides the basic NodeRED nodes the following npm packages have been used to implement the dashboard: